 Shop floor workers involved in the process frequently know the cause of the problem.
 By creating a structured feedback loop for workers to share their insight, management can then create adjustment production models and test potential solutions, creating continual process improvement.

 Trend #2: IoT Devices

 Manufacturers are replacing PLC (programmable logic controllers) that cost thousands of dollars with inexpensive IoT (Internet of Things) devices.
-Not only are IoT devices a fraction of the cost, they also provide more information than ever before available.
+Not only are Industry of Things (IoT) devices a fraction of the cost, they also provide more information than ever before available.
 Since more data can be captured and stored in the cloud, companies use this information to reduce defects and improve overall customer experience.

 Trend #3: Predictive Analytics / Machine Learning

 Tied in with both trends 1 & 2 is the opportunity for predictive analytics and machine learning to do the heavy-lifting when it comes to identifying opportunities for improvements to shop floor production processes.
 Using massive data warehouses and big data, these business analytics tools can provide insight with greater reliability and speed than ever before imaginable.

 Join the digital revolution!